Billingegroup/cookiecutter/README.rst

 - Rich README template containing badges, installation, support, and contribution guide.
 - Automatic spelling check, linting for .json, .yml, and .md files.

-For more technical details, it includes:

-- Pull requests with coverage reports using ``Codecov`` and checks with ``pre-commit CI``.
-- Namespace package support, e.g., ``import diffpy.utils``.
-- conda-package ``meta.yaml`` generation with a template.
-- Support for non-pure Python package releases with ``cibuildwheel``.
-- Support for headless GitHub CI testing for GUI applications.
-- Reusable GitHub Actions workflows located in `Billingegroup/release-scripts <https://github.com/Billingegroup/release-scripts/tree/main/.github/workflows>`_.

-Are you interested in cookiecutting your Python package?
+Are you interested in amplifying your scientific contribution by standarlizing and distributing your Python code?
 Begin with the ``Getting started`` page in our online documentation at https://Billingegroup.github.io/cookiecutter!